spren9er/tilez/README.md

 const {specs, xScale, yScale, element } = getContext('tilez');
 ```

-For Canvas elements you can retrieve additionally `context` as Svelte store from `getTileContext`.
+For Canvas elements you can retrieve additionally _CanvasRenderingContext2D_ as Svelte store `context` from `getTileContext`.

 ### Tile Specs from Tile Context